Accessibiity

-Designing features that improve the experience of using an eBook app, making it more accessible to users with ADHD.
+Designing features that improve the experience of using the Everand eBook app, making it more accessible to users with ADHD.

 Background